gaps-closure/eop2-closure-mind-demo/README.md

-# Demonstration application for ZCU102 with Trillium camera
+# GAPS demo application

+This is a demonstration application to showcase some features of the CLOSURE and MIND toolchains.
+The application processes video from a gimbal mounted Trillium camera, transcodes it (using FFMPEG libraries) and serves it to a browser (currently Firefox) using a webserver (based on Mongoose) to a browser.
+Position metadata from the camera and commands to the camera (based on the Orion SDK) from the browser are also proessed.
+The functionality is split into the video processing running on the A53 on the ZCU102 FPGA board and the webserver on a MicroBlaze softcore processor on the FPGA.

-## For building and testing on hardware
+## For building and testing the application on hardware

 First install Xilinx Petalinux tools 2021.1.
 In my case, it is under `~/gaps/misc/xilinx`.